it-economics/itea-be/kata-instructions.md

 ### Rules

-- Focus on implementing the YAGNI principle in the context of our existing bank account service.
+- Focus on implementing the YAGNI principle in the context of our ITEA application.
 - Remember to keep your implementations simple and only add what is necessary.
-- Aim for a clear demonstration of how hexagonal architecture supports YAGNI.
+- You're encouraged to use the hexagonal architecture to your advantage when applying YAGNI.

 ## Task 1 - Discussing YAGNI in the Context of Hexagonal Architecture